ClementNerma/NightOS/docs/technical/file-formats.md

 They have multiple purposes: store encrypted files, virtual filesystems for sandboxed applications, etc.

-Virtual storage files have the `.vts` extension and are opened using [Locky](../applications/Locky.md).
+Virtual storage files have the `.vst` extension and are opened using [Blackhole](../applications/Blackhole.md).

 ## Application packages